MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-expiration.md

 ## Changes to meeting expiration

-We're introducing a default 60-day expiration setting for *all* newly created Teams meeting recordings (TMRs).
+All newly created Teams meeting recordings (TMRs) will have a default expiration of 60 days.
 This is on by default for all tenants.
-This means that by default, all TMRs created after we enable this feature will be deleted 60 days after their creation date.
-If admins want meeting recordings to expire sooner or later than the default, they can modify the expiration setting.
+This means that by default, all TMRs created *after this feature was turned on* will be deleted 60 days after their creation date.
+Admins can also set meetings to **never auto-expire**.
 The OneDrive and SharePoint system will monitor the expiration date set on all TMRs and will automatically move TMRs to the recycle bin on their expiration date.

-This is a lightweight housekeeping mechanism to reduce storage clutter created by older TMRs.
+Automatic meeting expiration is a lightweight housekeeping mechanism to reduce storage clutter created by older TMRs.
 On average, across all customers, 99% of TMRs aren't watched after 60 days.
 We believe nearly all customers will benefit from the reduced storage load on their tenant by removing recordings that likely won't be watched again after 60 days.
 It's our goal to provide as clean an experience as possible for all customers by default.

 Use meeting expiration to limit the OneDrive or SharePoint for cloud storage consumption driven by Teams meeting records.
 A typical meeting recording consumes around 400 MB per hour of recording.

+> [!NOTE]
+> The default expiration date for A1 users is 30 days.

 ### Expiration date

-- The expiration date is calculated as the day it's created plus the default number of days set in the Teams policy by the admin.
+- The expiration date is calculated as the **day it's created** plus the **default number of days set in the Teams policy by the admin**.
 - Playback doesn't impact the expiration date.

 ### Change the default expiration date

 Admins can edit the default expiration setting in PowerShell or the Teams admin center.
-That change will affect only newly created TMRs from that point forward.
+Any changes will only effect *newly created* TMRs from that point forward.
 It won't impact any recordings created before that date.
 Admins can't change the expiration date on existing TMRs.
 This is done to protect the decision of the user that owns the TMR.
-Both meetings and calls will be controlled by this setting.
+Both meetings and calls can be controlled by this setting.

 The expiration date value can be set as follows: